Vertical farming: What you need to know

 • May need expensive permissions and licenses to establish like the underground tunnels and mines.

-• Technology is at nascent stages in the region with underdeveloped market for inputs and outputs.
-Infrastructure regarding processing of crops is missing.
+• Technology is at a nascent stage in the region with an underdeveloped market for inputs and outputs.
+Infrastructure regarding the processing of crops is missing.

-• Only suitable for certain kinds of plants like the light weight veins and microgreens.
+• Only suitable for certain kinds of plants like lightweight veins and microgreens.

 How to start soilless farming